pieteroskam/autopilot/README.md

 In this folder, Put all the ino files.
 Open autopilot_ble.ino with the arduino IDE

+You need the ESP32 analogwrite library.
+Go to tools->library manager
+Search for ESP32 analogwrite made by Errouaguy and install it

 Select your board (My case DOIT ESP32) If the ESP boards cant be selected. please add ESP to the arduino IDE Run